Webinars are an excellent way to engage with prospects, grow customer relationships, and show off industry expertise.

-Before setting up your connector, be sure to read through considerations provided by Salesforce to familiarize yourself with sync time and other factors to keep in mind.
+Before setting up your connector, be sure to read through considerations provided by Salesforce (familiarize yourself with sync time, especially).

 Connect GoToWebinar with Pardot:

-– Optionally, you can choose to pull historical webinars into Salesforce if you want to bring in records from before launching the connector.
+- Choose a campaign.
+Optionally, you can choose to pull historical webinars into Salesforce if you want to bring in records from before launching the connector.

 - Click Verify Now to authorize your GoToWebinar account once the connector is saved.

 Beware!
 In 2020, Pardot deployed changes to the connector that changed its behavior.
 If you have multiple organizers in GoToWebinar, you need to create one connector per organizer.
 Each connector will only see the webinars originally created by its designated user, but not the ones where that user is a co-organizer.

 Step 2: Set up your Salesforce Campaign